ky

 The delay increases exponentially.

-@default Infinity */ backoffLimit?: number; /** A function to calculate the delay between retries given `attemptCount` (starts from 1).
+@default Infinity */ backoffLimit?: number; /** A function to calculate the delay in milliseconds between retries given `attemptCount` (starts from 1).

 @default attemptCount => 0.3 * (2 ** (attemptCount - 1)) * 1000 */ delay?: (attemptCount: number) => number; /** Add random jitter to retry delays to prevent thundering herd problems.